COME AND DISCOVER THE MAGIC OF CASCAIS WITH US

-During summer hours the lines in front of Pena Palace can be very long, so make sure to arrive early.
+During summer, the lines in front of Pena Palace can be very long, so make sure to arrive early or go late afternoon.
 Alternatively, skip the Pena Palace and head straight away to the Quinta da Regaleira, such a magic place!

 Lisbon, Portugal’s hilly, coastal capital city, is definitely a must visit, and easy to reach from Cascais by train (40 min) or by car (30 min).

 The city is easy to walk and the views from the several miradouros are just amazing.